If It Bleeds

-Contents

-The four novellas contained in the collection are:
+Novellas

-Mr. Harrigan's Phone
+"Mr. Harrigan's Phone"

-Craig gets a job working for the retired Mr. Harrigan, who gifts Craig a winning lottery ticket.
+Craig gets a job working for the retired Mr. Harrigan, who gives Craig a winning lottery ticket.
 Craig then buys Mr. Harrigan a cell phone using some of the money won from the lottery ticket.
 Eventually, Mr. Harrigan dies and later, Craig leaves a voicemail on Mr. Harrigan's old phone about a bully.
 The bully is later found to have died by suicide.
 Craig then decides not to use the phone with Mr. Harrigan's number and switches to a newer model.
-Later, after the drunk driver responsible for a loved teacher's death receives a light sentence, Craig calls Mr. Harrigan's phone and leaves a voicemail about the drunk driver using his old phone.
+Later, after a drunk driver accidentally kills Craig's favorite teacher and receives a light sentence, Craig calls Mr. Harrigan from his old phone and leaves a voicemail wishing the driver dead.
 The drunk driver is then found to have died by suicide; following this, Craig throws his old phone into a lake.

-The Life of Chuck
+"The Life of Chuck"

 The story is split into three acts given in reverse chronological order.
-They are given in chronological order here:
+Act 3 comes first.
+They are given in reverse chronological order here: